General Dentistry in Los Angeles

 Our job is to remove the infected pulp of the tooth and replace it with a filling that fills the entire root.
 We use a multitude of different instruments to achieve this, in a process that normally, will not take more than an hour.

-The patient can be treated with antibiotics if an abscess has developed.
+If an abscess develops you will receive antibiotics.
 The dentist will fill the tooth with a filling that contains antibacterial properties.
-The filling is capped and sealed to ensure bacteria can no longer enter.
+They cap and seal the filling to ensure bacteria can no longer enter.

-A root canal is similar to a regular filling, instead of a single cavity being removed and filled, the entire tooth is hollowed out and filled.
+A root canal is similar to a regular filling.
+The dentist removes the infection and fills the tooth.
 We ensure that the root canal is a painless process for the patient.

 It is important to remember that a tooth is more delicate after a root canal treatment and can often be brittle, as a result of its missing pulp.
 The tooth may be more susceptible to pressure or break easily.

-The procedure is still better than having the tooth fully removed and an implant put in.
+The procedure preserves the tooth so the patient does not need an implant.
 Implants can wear on a patient’s jaw bone and eventually cause it to weaken, resulting in bone loss.

 It is, therefore, important to be careful with your teeth after a root canal procedure to prevent breakage.
 Root canals can also be prevented by maintaining proper oral hygiene and attending regular dental check-ups.

-Since the start of her practice in 2008, Dr. Arezoo has been committed to achieving excellence within the field.
+Since the start of her practice in 2008, Dr. Arezoo demonstrated a commitment to achieving excellence within the field.
 Joined by her sister Dr. Azy, in 2016, this highly educated team has formed one of the most successful dental clinics in Los Angeles.

 At LA Dental Clinic we pride ourselves on delivering top quality treatments for all family, orthodontic and cosmetic dental needs.